immers-space/activitypub-express/README.md

 * Inbox Reject: rejected activities are tagged with the `rejection` meta property, containing an array of Reject activity ids.

+* Block: Per spec, future activities from blocked actors will be silently ignored.
+Additionally, past activitities will be filtered from display in the inbox and followers collections, but they are not permanetly deleted, so they would re-appear after undo of block.

 ## API